Community case studies

 Bridge of Orchy Village Hall

-The Bridge of Orchy village hall was awarded £4,000 which paid for roof and floor insulation and eligible for its proximity to our Beochlich hydro-electric site.
+The Bridge of Orchy village hall was awarded £4,000 which paid for roof and floor insulation and was eligible for its proximity to our Beochlich hydro-electric site.
 The work was undertaken as part of a wider refurbishment, bringing the hall back into use and opening in the spring of 2017.
 The refurbished hall provides daytime activities for mums, children and older folk fighting isolation and offering inclusion in a remote area.
 The hall will also offer shelter to walkers on the popular West Highland Way.

 "There can be no doubt that we have achieved something remarkable that will change the quality of life for a "very rural" community."
 John Kerr